fardokhtsadat/LGT/README.md

 ```

 ## Usage
-First specify your parameters in the config file.
-To call the proper function based in the user-defined parameters, use the following:
+First specify all the parameters in a config file.
+You can find an example config file in you LGT repository.
+Next call the config_reader.py:
 ```
-python3 config_reader.py
+python3 config_reader.py <name_of_the_config_file>
 ```